MartinCazares/Android_Studio_Debugger_Macro/README.md

 Author: Martin Cazares

 #Description
-The idea of this project is to provide a cleaner way to add debugging code into Android applications by having special "tags" specifying what code must be commented out when doing a release build or uncommenting this code when switching back to debugging the app(Go to the examples section for more details).
+The idea of this project is to provide a cleaner way to add debugging code into your Android applications by having special "tags" specifying what code must be commented out when doing a release build or uncommenting this code when switching back to debugging the app(Go to the examples section for more details).

 #How to configure: